ERAA1997/Project-3-UoB---name-/README.md

 ## Visualisations

-Our Choropleth map displays the differences
+We decided to use a Choropleth map to visualize the differences in Housing Association ownership.

 ### Resources
 For this project we utilized many sources, please find them below;